 Loss of natural teeth, whether in an accident or as part of the aging process, can be traumatic and affect your outlook on life.
 Simple pleasures - like smiling or going out to eat - become a source of stress or embarrassment.
-With the help of a prosthodontist, there are many options, if you have lost some or all your teeth.
+With the help of a prosthodontist, there are many options, if you have lost some or all of your teeth.

-Crowns, bridges, and full or partial dentures are just some of the procedures that can help you regain your smile and improve your appearance and self confidence.
+Crowns, bridges, and full or partial dentures are just some of the procedures that can help you regain your smile and improve your appearance and self-confidence.

 Another option is dental implants, a more permanent solution that has improved greatly over the last ten years, thanks to the pioneering techniques of prosthodontists.

 Whether you need to replace one tooth or many, a prosthodontist will work with you through every step of dental implant treatment, from an initial consultation through follow-up care.

 Prosthodontists are trained to manage the most complex dental restorations.
 From patients requiring rehabilitation after a traumatic injury to creating new smiles for those born with genetic facial deficits, prosthodontists have the special skills needed to restore smiles to the best they can be.

 A healthy smile has a significant impact on self-esteem.
 If you are like many Americans and are unhappy about the "look" of your smile, you may want to consult a prosthodontist.

 With their advanced training, prosthodontists can improve your appearance by fixing broken, discolored or misshapen teeth and associated structures.
 Some of the procedures that can improve your smile are:

 - Placing complete ceramic esthetic crowns or "caps" onto teeth